iainhouston/iainhouston.github.io/_posts/2019-12-10-DrupalVM-for-BAPC.markdown

     This access is needed in the next step.

+7. Fire up the development VM

+    `vagrant up` will also provision the VM if it does not previously exist, otherwise Vagrant will just boot it up and manage the IP Addresses in `/etc/hosts` and the NFS shared directories in `/etc/exports`

-7. Sync the Live Drupal to the Development Drupal
+8. Sync the Live Drupal to the Development Drupal

     `cloneLive2Dev` clones the live database and the static files (uploaded images, PDFs etc.) to the development Drupal in the VM.